 Frequently modern “faith healers” appeal to this text in an attempt to explain their own inability to effect genuine miracles.
 “Some people,” they complain, “just do not have enough faith to be healed.”

-- The Bible unequivocally teaches that Jesus possessed the power to perform miracles.
+The Bible unequivocally teaches that Jesus possessed the power to perform miracles.
 His miraculous abilities had been prophesied in the Old Testament (Isaiah 35:5-6), they astounded his disciples (Matthew 14:33), and confounded his enemies (John 11:47).

 In view of this wide range of supernatural abilities, it is hardly conceivable that Jesus failed in power on this occasion.
 The probing student must look for another reasonable explanation.
 And the larger context of the episode provides it.

-- A comparison of Mark 6:5, with Mattthew 13:58 (a parallel text), will bring the solution into focus.
-Whereas Mark records that Christ “. . . could there do no mighty work,” Matthew simply has it like this: “And he did not do many miracles there because of their unbelief.”
+A comparison of Mark 6:5, with Matthew 13:58 (a parallel text), will bring the solution into focus.
+Whereas Mark records that Christ “could there do no mighty work,” Matthew simply has it like this: “And he did not do many miracles there because of their unbelief.”

-The seeming problem is with Mark’s expression “he could not.”
-The Greek phraseology is ouk edunato — a manner of speaking occasionally employed in the New Testament to connote the idea that one, for some reason, chooses not to do something — though technically, he has the ability to do it.
+ouk edunato.
+This expression is an idiomatic manner of speaking occasionally employed in the New Testament to connote the idea that one, for some reason, chooses not to do something — though technically, he has the ability to do it.
 Consider these examples.

 In one of his parables, Jesus tells of a man who received an invitation to a great supper.
 For reasons of his own (though quite unjustified), he declined, saying, “I have married a wife, and therefore I cannot

 The apostle is not suggesting that it is impossible for the child of God to sin (cf. 1 John 1:8-9; 2:1-2); rather, he is stating that when divine truth becomes resident in the heart, one will choose not to yield ourselves to a habitual, unrestrained life of sin.
 The term “cannot” is used in the sense of a moral imperative.

 This is clearly the circumstance that developed in the region of Nazareth.
 There was a reason why Jesus chose to limit his miraculous demonstrations in this neighborhood.

 First, note that the Lord did perform some miracles in the territory.
-Even Mark specifically says: “. . . he laid his hands upon a few sick people and healed them” (6:5b).
+Even Mark specifically says: “he laid his hands upon a few sick people and healed them” (6:5b).
 His power, therefore, was not the problem.

-In the Greek testament, the term “unbelief” is preceded by a definite article, Iiterally, “the unbelief,” i.e., a depth of unbelief quite egregious.
+In the Greek testament, the term “unbelief” is preceded by a definite article — literally, “the unbelief,” i.e., a depth of unbelief quite egregious.
 Matthew clearly states that Jesus refrained from performing many miracles there “because of their unbelief” (13:58).